 Outside funeral prayers and grave side services will be limited to a maximum of 30 people in line with Government guidance.

-Burial and scattering of cremated remains can now be resumed.
+Burial and scattering of cremated remains can now be resumed with only six attendees.

 Mourners are also being encouraged to wait in their cars or outside the chapel ahead of services, as the waiting area remains closed at this time.